spectrocloud/CanvOS/README.md

 # modify serveraddess, username and password in spectro-luet-auth.yaml to yours
 ```

-4. Build the image using same command as before
+4. Build the image using the same command as before